 A person should follow their doctor’s instructions regarding dosing for opioid medications.
-In general, the best dose for a pain reliever is the lowest effective dose, which is the minimum dose that keeps a person’s pain at tolerable levels.
+In general, the best dose for a pain reliever is the

 Over time, a person’s body can adapt to oxycodone or hydrocodone, and the initial dosage will no longer be effective in controlling pain.
 In such cases, a person’s doctor may gradually increase the dosage to ensure sufficient pain relief.

 A person should always take oxycodone and hydrocodone according to their doctor’s instructions.